-The campaign also has the opportunity for RED CARD partners to receive branded bracelets.
-These items are popular with the elementary school kids and serve as a great reward for students who do Call It or as an elementary school kids and serve as a great reward for students who do Call It, or as an item they can "buy" with the school's "behavior currency."
-Several partner schools use these good behavior slips to encourage kindness and positive behavior in the school and allow students to collect them to "buy" special days for their class, unique lunch experiences or a RED CARD bracelet.
+The campaign also has the opportunity for RED CARD partners to receive branded mechanical pencils.
+This item is popular with the elementary school kids and serves as a great reward for students who do Call It, or as an item they can "buy" with the school's "behavior currency."
+Several partner schools use these good behavior slips to encourage kindness and positive behavior in the school and allow students to collect them to "buy" special days for their class, unique lunch experiences or a RED CARD pencil.